Saltire is a name that was formed by the Anglo-Saxon

 Early Notables of the Saltire family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Saltire Notables in all our PDF Extended History products and printed products wherever possible.
+1580) was an English author, is said by Ritson to have been a schoolmaster.
+If so...
+Another 53 words (4 lines of text) are included under the topic Early Saltire Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Saltire family to the New World and Oceana